ChristophSchmidl/web-security/assignment-2/README.md

 			* Mallory sends Alice an e-mail: "Hey, check this out, there is a cool new account summary feature on our bank, http://unsafe.example.com/?SID=I_WILL_KNOW_THE_SID".
 Mallory is trying to fixate the SID to I_WILL_KNOW_THE_SID.
 			* Alice is interested and visits http://unsafe.example.com/?SID=I_WILL_KNOW_THE_SID.
 The usual log-on screen pops up, and Alice logs on.
 			* Mallory visits http://unsafe.example.com/?SID=I_WILL_KNOW_THE_SID and now has unlimited access to Alice's account.
+		* Attack using server generated SID
+			* Mallory visits http://vulnerable.example.com/ and checks which SID is returned.
+For example, the server may respond: Set-Cookie: SID=0D6441FEA4496C2.
+			* Mallory is now able to send Alice an e-mail: "Check out this new cool feature on our bank, http://vulnerable.example.com/?SID=0D6441FEA4496C2."
+			* Alice logs on, with fixated session identifier SID=0D6441FEA4496C2.
+			* Mallory visits http://vulnerable.example.com/?SID=0D6441FEA4496C2 and now has unlimited access to Alice's account.

 * Inspect 5 websites for which you got login credentials
 	* Do these website use HSTS (HTTP Strict Transport Security)?